Careers360 Logo

 Features of NCERT Exemplar Class 9 Science Solutions Chapter 4:

-These Class 9 Science NCERT exemplar chapter 4 solutions provide a basic understanding of the structure of an atom.
+This Class 9 Science NCERT Exemplar Chapter 4 Structure of the Atom provides a basic understanding of the structure of an atom.
 The knowledge of this chapter will be very useful for the study of chemistry for competitive exams like IIT JEE Main and NEET.
 The famous alpha scattering experiment performed by Rutherford is discussed in this chapter.
 The Rutherford model is the base model to understand this atomic structure in modern science.
-The students practicing from exemplar and referring to NCERT exemplar Class 9 Science solutions chapter 4 will be well equipped to attempt other books such as NCERT Class 9 Science textbook, Lakhmir Singh and Manjit Kaur by S. Chand et cetera.
+The students practicing from the exemplar and referring to NCERT Exemplar Class 9 Science Structure of the Atom chapter 4 will be well equipped to attempt other books such as NCERT Class 9 Science textbook, Lakhmir Singh, and Manjit Kaur by S. Chand et cetera.

-NCERT exemplar Class 9 Science solutions chapter 4 pdf download which provides them with the pdf version of these solutions in case of preference for offline study of NCERT exemplar Class 9 Science chapter 4.
+NCERT Exemplar Class 9 Science Structure of the Atom chapter 4 pdf download which provides them with the pdf version of these solutions in case of preference for offline study of NCERT Exemplar Class 9 Science chapter 4.

 Check the Solutions of Questions Given in the Book